Stuart Modifications Lawyers

-Modification of Time Sharing
+Modification of Time Sharing in Florida

 Children grow up quickly and as they do, so do their needs, interests, and goals.
 If you have a parenting plan for your child, you and your child’s other parent will likely have to make at least several changes to the plan as the child matures.
 In Florida, it is usually extremely easy to modify these plans so long as both parties are agreeable to the alterations.
 This is because the state encourages both parents to work together and compromise as much as possible for the sake of the children.
 However, making changes to a parenting plan can quickly become a laborious nightmare if the other parent is not amenable to the changes.

-The Process for Modifying a Time Sharing Plan
+The Process for Modifying a Time Sharing Plan in Florida

 Modifying Parenting Plan

 If a parent refuses to agree to changes in their child’s parenting plan, the other parent may request that a Florida court make the decision.
 Once the court has heard both parent's opinions, the court will then act in the child’s best interests so as to protect the child and their future.